 - If the brake pedal feels spongy and not firm.

 - When it takes longer than usual for your car to stop.

 - If you have a leak anywhere in the brake lines, you need to bleed them.
-Leaks don’t only let the fluid out but can also let air bubbles into the brake system.
+Leaks don’t only let the fluid out, but can also let air bubbles into the brake system.

-- If you brake too much for a long period of time like while descending a hill or during a race, the heat generated by braking can cause the brake fluid to boil.
+- If you brake too much for a long period like while descending a hill or during a race, the heat generated by braking can cause the brake fluid to boil.
 This can make the brakes less effective.

 One thing must always be kept in mind.

 Brakes are the single most important part of any car and you don’t want to take any chances with them.
 If you feel the slightest indication, bleed the brakes.
 It is also a good practice to bleed the brakes once a year as preventive maintenance.